Golf Tutorials

 Grip: SuperStroke Odyssey Pistol 1.0

 When it comes to the most important club in the bag, the putter, Fleetwood trusts the legendary feel of the Odyssey White Hot.
-The OG #1 is a classic plumber's neck blade putter, a style favored over the years by a thousands of professionals due a its simple look and soft feel.
+The OG #1 is a classic plumber's neck blade putter, a style favored over the years by thousands of professionals due to its simple look and soft feel.

 Final Thoughts